-Once you try this Homemade Eggnog Recipe, you’ll never go back to store-bought again!
+An easy Homemade Eggnog recipe for the holidays.
+Once you learn how to make eggnog, you’ll never go back to store-bought again!

 Calling all eggnog fans!

 Has it ever crossed your mind to make your own eggnog?
 To bypass the ease of a box from the store’s dairy section, to see if a homemade version is any better?